racitup/ddrescue_used/README.md

 - Mount removable drives when hot-plugged
 - Mount removable media when inserted
 - Browse removable media when inserted
+- Auto-run programs on new drives and media
+- Auto-open files on new drives and media

 These should all be unticked (disabled)